Club International representation

 All club swimmers should aim to arrive early to training sessions and competitions to perform a land / pre-pool warm up routine.
 Doing this prepares you physically and mentally for your session / races and assists in injury prevention.
 Performing these routines daily will assist with coordination, core strength and general stability.
-Consult your coach for details and advice on performing your pre-pool routine.
+Consult your coach or our lead S and C coach for details and advice on performing your pre-pool routine.

 Preparation and lifestyle are also key to improvement and success.
 Take a look at the info graphics and presentation of performance lifestyle for some sound advice to help you improve!

-- Land warm up routine – training and competition: 2018 06 Marlins Pool Side Warm Up 1
+- Land warm up routine – training and competition: Pre pool workout of the week

 - Foam rolling: Read the full article on swimswam.com